 The Department of Education uses what is known as an Online Patronage Preference System (OPPS) to decide who the patron of new schools in Ireland will be.
 Essentially this means that the Department decides what areas need new schools, then draws up a catchment area for the school and surveys parents within the catchment area as to their preferred school patron.

-Educate Together is currently applying for patronage of schools in:
+Educate Together is currently applying for the patronage of schools in:

 Many parents have contacted Educate Together through email, social media and at our public meetings seeking answers about some aspects of the OPPS.
 We’ve compiled some of these queries and hope that these provide some clarity on a range of issues.